Chairman’s Annual Report 2024 – 2025

 Improvements to the Footpath down to Big Waters

 A new gravel footpath will be constructed by Newcastle City Council from the bridge adjacent to the Sewage Pumping station ( east end of the Recreation Ground ) heading east to the gravel farm track approx. 250m.
 Access ramps will be constructed both sides of the bridge.
-2 x New Kissing gates have already been provided on the Main Track down to Big Waters.
-A new gate will be installed on the Brunswick section to allow tractor access for hedge cutting along the footpath and some minor improvement works will be carried out at Big Waters Park.
-The main works will be carried out by Newcastle City Council over the summer.
+NCC have now allocated staff to progress the work and are hoping to get the tender package prepared by mid June and the site work underway during late summer.

 Further Projects we are pursuing, utilising S106 and CiL money.

-Turn the area of the Old School Field remaining after construction of the Doctors into a small simple park for the enjoyment of the public, constructing traffic calming measures on Main Road and reducing the speed limit to 20mph (subject to the recent consultation), a new village map beside the Post Office to replace the out of date existing one, additional litterbins and possible additional grass cuts, if the need arises.
+Turn the area of the Old School Field remaining after construction of the Doctors into a small simple park for the enjoyment of the public, carrying out electrical improvements and redecorating the Pavilion in the recreation ground, constructing traffic calming measures on Main Road and reducing the speed limit to 20mph, a new village map on the grass at the rear of The Raj to replace the out of date existing one and possible additional grass cuts, if the need arises.

 Speedwatch Volunteering

-In response to frequent comments from residents about speeding in the village, one of our members decided to become a Northumbria Police Community Speed Watch Scheme volunteer.
+In response to comments from residents about speeding in the village, one of our members has become a Northumbria Police Community Speed Watch Scheme volunteer.

 Mike Wood, Chairman